awslabs/mountpoint-s3/doc/SEMANTICS.md

 #### Writes

 Write operations (`write`, `writev`, `pwrite`, `pwritev`) are not currently supported.
-In future, Mountpoint for Amazon S3 [will support sequential writes](https://github.com/awslabs/mountpoint-s3/issues/27), but with some limitations:
+In the future, Mountpoint for Amazon S3 [will support sequential writes](https://github.com/awslabs/mountpoint-s3/issues/27), but with some limitations:
-* Random writes will not be supported.
+* Writes will only be supported to new files, and must be done sequentially.
-* Writes will only be supported to non-existent files.
-Appending to existing files will not be supported.
+* Modifying existing files will not be supported.
 * Truncation will not be supported.

 Synchronization operations (`fsync`, `fdatasync`) are currently no-ops because writes are not supported.